Septic System Construction Permit

 Any individual or property owner who desires to have a subsurface sewage disposal (septic) system installed on their property or requiring repair to an existing faulty system must get a Septic System Construction Permit.

 What Information Must I Provide?

-Applicants must submit the following information:
+Applicants can submit the following information into the online portal*:

 - A rough sketch of the property lines, house site, well location, spring location, planned driveway and utilities as well as directions to the site.

 - Soils maps by a soil scientist (if required) and system design by a licensed engineer for large conventional or alternative systems.

 *Please note that for efficiency in processing applications, the Division reccomends applying online.
 However, paper applications will still be accepted at the appropriate Environmental Field Office.
 (Form CN-0971)